dylanhendrick/FIJI-macro-ADA/README.md

 The purpose of each macro is as follows:
-ADA_detection: To measure the actin intensity on mitochondria against actin intensity in the rest of the cell for a two-channel image.
+Fixed1_noNuc : To measure the actin intensity on mitochondria against actin intensity in the rest of the cell for a two-channel image.
-ADA_detection_w/nucleus: The same as the last but on an image with a nucleus channel; the nucleus is automatically segmented and removed from the selection for a more accurate measurement.
+Fixed2_Nuc : The same as the last but on an image with a nucleus channel; the nucleus is automatically segmented and removed from the selection for a more accurate measurement.
-ADA_movie_detection: The same as the first, but does so for every frame of a movie of a live cell.
+Live1 : The same as the first, but does so for every frame of a movie of a live cell.
-ADA_quantification_mutlipleROIs: Just measures the actin intensity on mitochondria for every frame of a movie of a live cell.
+Live2 : Just measures the actin intensity on mitochondria for every frame of a movie of a live cell.